Chile–Spain relations: Post-independence

 In April 1844, Spain recognized Chile's independence, and both nations formally established diplomatic relations after the signing of a Treaty of Peace and Friendship.
 In March 1866, during the Chincha Islands War, Spain bombarded the Chilean port of Valparaíso in retaliation for Chile's participation in the war and for refusing Spanish ships to dock at Chilean ports.

 During the Spanish Civil War (1936–1939), the Nobel Prize-winning poet, Pablo Neruda, was stationed as Chilean consul in Madrid.
 Neruda witnessed firsthand the battles and wrote about them in his book, España en el corazón.
 In 1939, Neruda was appointed consul in Paris for Spanish Emigration to Chile.
 In Paris, with the support of the Chilean government, Neruda arranged for a ship, the SS Winnipeg, to carry 2,200 Spanish migrants, many of them communist and Republicans, to Chile.
 After the war, in April 1939, Chile recognized the regime of Francisco Franco.

 From 1970 to 1973, relations between the government of the socialist Salvador Allende and the anticommunist Francisco Franco were friendly, and in 1972, Franco invited President Allende to visit Spain despite their political differences.
 Allende, however, declined the offer.
 Soon after the 1973 Chilean coup d'état, which saw the removal and the death of Allende, Franco recognized the government of Augusto Pinochet.
+In private correspondence Pinochet expressed his support for Franco's repression in 1975 when Spain received condemnation by the United Nations General Assembly for the execution of ETA and FRAP militants.
 In November 1975, Franco died, and Pinochet was the only foreign head of state to attend his funeral.

+In 1978 with democracy restored in Spain, the administration of Adolfo Suárez had Spain vote in the United Nations General Assembly condemning human rights abuses in Chile, thus distancing Spain from the Francoist-influenced military dictatorship of Pinochet.

 In March 1990, Pinochet transferred power to the newly elected president Patricio Aylwin, and in October 1990, Spanish King Juan Carlos I paid his first official visit to Chile.
 The King would visit Chile on several occasions afterwards.

 There are currently 60,000 Spanish nationals residing in Chile.
 There are direct flights between both nations with the following airlines: Iberia, LATAM Chile and Plus Ultra Líneas Aéreas.